stevapple/swift-tencent-scf-runtime/Examples/CloudFunctions/README.md

 Note: The example scripts assume you have [jq](https://stedolan.github.io/jq/download/) command line tool installed.

-## Deployment instructions using TCCLI
+## Deployment instructions using TCCLI and COSCMD

-Steps to deploy this sample to Tencent SCF Platform using TCCLI:
+Steps to deploy this sample to Tencent SCF Platform using TCCLI and COSCMD:

+1. Prepare a COS bucket for keeping SCF packages
-1. Login to SCF Console and create a cloud function
+2. Login to SCF Console and create a cloud function
-2. Build, package and deploy the function
+3. Build, package and deploy the function

 ```
 ./scripts/deploy.sh